OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 <img width="1920" height="1032" alt="Octagon Guide Part 2" src="https://github.com/user-attachments/assets/f22533d2-73c5-41c7-a8d1-618acc1c538c" />

 > [!Note]
-> As stated in the accompanying visual guide, if you have only 8GB VRAM you will need to do this process twice to reach optimal texture sizes.
-In this case start with the **8GB VRAM (Step 1)** config file and when running a second time use the **8GB VRAM (Step 2)** config and repeat the other steps again.
-This will ensure your textures are all downscaled to the appropriate sizes.
+> This visual representation is still accurate but we've since condensed the 8GB VRAM Tier configs into singular config files as of v1.4.0.0.
+As such, you only need to run Octagon once to optimize the textures for your VRAM Tier and you get to the game that much sooner.

 3. Now that you've loaded the config you need to update a few file paths.
 First update the file path to your MO2 mods folder (see image below).
 <img width="1920" height="1032" alt="Octagon Guide Part 3" src="https://github.com/user-attachments/assets/f963ddda-bac4-452f-a5d7-2598d18165a0" />